 Employees who are absent for three or more days or will be absent on an intermittent basis are encouraged to submit documentation for FMLA.

-Please work with your direct administrative supervisor to identify how they would like you to operate while you are not physically on campus.
 If you do not have the technology you need, please report it to your supervisor, who can compile a list of needs for review, approval and acquisition, if warranted.

 When working from home, how should I record my work hours?